c2-bey-2019/GLG204/README.md

 ## Technologies Used

-## CNAM People (To be linked to CNAM Attendance in the future, we welcome your contributions and suggestions)
+##Extra Feature: CNAM People (To be linked to CNAM Attendance in the future, we welcome your contributions and suggestions)

 CNAM People is a Web Application that allows CNAM Administration to consolidate their employee information in one directory where they can easily add, edit, search and remove employees to always reflect the real number of people in the organization along with their current information.